Kroeung: Red kroeung

 These ingredients require some advance preparation prior to pounding into this specific kroeung.
 The dried chili pod must be soaked, seeded, and then drained of excess water.

 The lemongrass stalks need to be thinly sliced and fresh galangal should be diced.
 If fresh or brine-soaked turmeric is used, it must be diced as well.
 Kaffir lime zest must be sliced into thin strips and Kaffir lime leaves require deveining and thinly chopping.
 The ingredients are then added to the mortar and pounded, usually lime zest/leaves first until smooth, then chili, lemongrass, galangal, and turmeric, until a deep red color is achieved.
 Lastly, the garlic and shallots are added.

 Green kroeung

 The usual ingredients for a green kroeung are lemongrass (about a three to one ratio of leaves to stalks), rhizome, cinnamon, galangal and turmeric.
 Prahok can also be added depending on the dish to be made.
 A version with prahok, minus the cinnamon, is called teuk kroeung and used as a dipping condiment for fresh or slightly blanched vegetables eaten with rice either as a side dish or as a meal in itself.

 Yellow kroeung

-The yellow kroeungs are used often in common everyday dishes, a primary example being the ubiquitous samlor machu kroeung, a stew made with a yellow kroeung base that becomes greenish when cooked, fatty pieces of pork (usually ribs), tralach (wintermelon), papaya or tamarind for sourness and trakuon (waterspinach).
+The yellow kroeungs are used often in common everyday dishes, a primary example being the ubiquitous samlor machu kroeung, a stew made with a yellow kroeung base that becomes greenish when cooked, fatty pieces of pork (usually ribs), tralach (winter melon), papaya or tamarind for sourness and trakuon (water spinach).
 The primary coloring ingredient for yellow kroeung is turmeric.
 To this is added lemongrass stalks, garlic, shallot and galangal.